 For years, most of our customers have proudly stated their commitment to the public cloud is about the speed and efficiency that it offers (and it absolutely does offer customers tremendous value).
-Yet, despite that desire to go all in on public cloud, most customers we speak with have migrated just a small fraction of their workloads over to the public cloud―typically 10-20 percent.
+Yet, despite that desire to go all-in on the public cloud, most customers we speak with have migrated just a small fraction of their workloads over to the public cloud―typically 10-20 percent.

 “In skating over thin ice, our safety is in our speed” ― Ralph Waldo Emerson

-Having said that, the purpose of this article isn’t to convince you that cloud will stall out.
+Having said that, the purpose of this article isn’t to convince you that the cloud will stall out.
 It won’t, and most new container-based applications will be developed and deployed (at least initially) in the cloud.
-We are also not going to tell you to wait it out as cloud will be disrupted as well, most likely by applications and infrastructure transitioning to the edge.
+We're also not going to tell you to move everything to the cloud, as that doesn't make sense either.

-The reality is that most environments consist of legacy IT infrastructure, off-premises collocated infrastructure, edge infrastructure and public cloud environments, and every IT shop should be looking to simplify architectures to become more agile, deploy faster and improve cost profiles.
+The future is multicloud.
+The reality is that most environments consist of legacy IT infrastructure, off-premises collocated infrastructure, edge infrastructure, and public cloud environments, and every IT shop should be looking to simplify architectures to become more agile, deploy faster and optimize cost.
 Standing still guarantees failure, while moving quickly to adopt superior technologies reduces risk and improves chances of success.

 WWT can help.
 We have the know-how and advanced capabilities to help organizations move their physical assets fast enough to keep up with their digital and cloud aspirations.